manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

-A lot of Aurelia's features can be of great help in decomposing components and making them flexible enough to be used in larger components: one-way and two-way data-binding, event aggregation, content projection, and template injection, are the cornerstones of well-taylored components.
-Make sure you master each of those techniques well enough, so you can make enlightened design decisions.
+A lot of Aurelia's features can be of great help in decomposing components and making them flexible enough to be used in larger components: one-way and two-way data-binding, event aggregation, content projection, and template injection, are the cornerstones of well-taylored and highly configurable components.
+Make sure you master each of those techniques well enough, so you can make enlightened design decisions and use Aurelia to its full potential.

 ## Separate UI & domain concerns